The Newest Professional Sports Team in Boston is an Esports Uprising

 (Aug.
-22, 2017) – The Overwatch Boston franchise named Chris “HuK” Loranger the first President of Gaming for the team.
+22, 2017) – The Boston Uprising franchise named Chris “HuK” Loranger the first President of Gaming for the team.
 In his role, Loranger will oversee all player acquisitions, training and daily operations of the team.

 Loranger, a former Starcraft II professional player, will be responsible for building the Boston team, which will compete in the Overwatch League’s inaugural season at an esports arena in the Los Angeles area.
 He will assume his team management duties immediately in preparation for the upcoming 2017-18 season, slated to begin at the end of this year.